vele616/monorepo/packages/jobboard/website/content/jobs/solutions-lead-saas-shiphero-RAOzc.md

 ---
-title: "Solutions Lead - SaaS"
+title: "Saas Solutions Lead"
 location: "Remote OK"
 host: "https://shiphero.breezy.hr/"
 companyName: "shiphero"
 url: "https://shiphero.breezy.hr/p/664d10f77eb9-solutions-lead-saas"
 applyUrl: "https://shiphero.breezy.hr/p/664d10f77eb9-solutions-lead-saas/apply"
 timestamp: 1621382400000
-hashtags: "#css,#management,#sales"
+hashtags: "#HR,#management,#sales,#css"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/shiphero"
 companyWebsite: "https://shiphero.com/"
-summary: "If you have experience working with SaaS software, Shiphero has a job opening for a solutions lead"
+summary: "If you have experience working with SaaS software, ShipHero has a job opening for a SaaS Solutions Lead"
 summaryBackup: "Shiphero is looking for a solutions lead that has experience in: #css, #management, #sales."
-featured: 20
+featured: 15
 ---

 We love helping our customers make the most out of ShipHero.
 That’s the focus of the Solutions team.
 Taking the customer from a new user to a power user.
 We also have a burgeoning Professional Services team that is ready to take it to the next level.